Dog Appetite Stimulant: Natural Ways To Get Your Pup To Eat More!

 Shop our solutions →

 However, you don't need to panic just yet.
 A day or two of missed meals is normal and likely means your furry friend is trying to recover from a mild ailment.
-Be aware that if your dog misses meals for more than two days, it's best to see a vet because it may be a more serious condition that needs to be treated by a professional.
+Be aware that if your dog misses meals for more than two days, it's best to see a vet because it may be a more serious medical condition that needs to be treated by a professional.

 Why Does My Dog Eat So Little?